The Funeral Pyre: History

-The band was formed in La Habra, California, in 2001 by guitarist James Joyce, keyboardist Daniella Jones, vocalist John Strachan, drummer Alex Hernandez, and bassist Adam Campbell, initially adopting the name Envilent.
+Guitarist James Joyce, keyboardist Daniella Jones, vocalist John Strachan, drummer Alex Hernandez, and bassist Adam Campbell formed the band in La Habra, California, in 2001, as Envilent.
 They participated in the underground extreme music scenes across Los Angeles and Orange counties.
-They have acclaim amongst metal internet press outlets for their Swedish-style melody, ethereal keyboards, and blackened vocals.
+Metal internet press outlets have praised the band for their Swedish-style melody, ethereal keyboards, and blackened vocals.

-The band released several demos and the EP Whispering to the Shadows before changing its name to The Funeral Pyre prior to the 2003 release of their EP October.
+The band released several demos and the EP Whispering to the Shadows before changing their name to The Funeral Pyre before the 2003 release of their EP October.
 A year later, the band released its first full-length album, Immersed by the Flames of Mankind.

-In August 2006, the band released their second full-length album The Nature of Betrayal, which was recorded at Ulug studios in Costa Mesa, California, through Creator-Destructor Records, an independent California based recording studio.
+In August 2006, the band released their second full-length album, The Nature of Betrayal, recorded at Ulug studios in Costa Mesa, California, through Creator-Destructor Records, an independent California-based recording studio.
 Initial internet-based sales enabled a distribution deal with Prosthetic Records, and The Nature of Betrayal was re-released in March 2007.
-The period that followed saw numerous changes in membership: longtime keyboardist Daniella Jones who parted with the band for "musical differences", was briefly replaced by a second guitarist, Justin Garcia, who was in turn replaced by Lanny Perelman, who left the band as well.
+There were several lineup changes in period that followed.
+Keyboardist Daniella Jones parted with the band for "musical differences" and was briefly replaced with a second guitarist, Justin Garcia, who was in turn replaced with Lanny Perelman, who left the band as well.

 A third album, Wounds, was recorded in January and February 2008 with producer John Haddad and released in May of that year.
-The band has more closely embraced black metal entirely with the release of Wounds, as well as later works.
+The band embraced black metal with the release of Wounds, as well as later works.

-An EP, December, was recorded during December 2008, and received a limited distribution by Creator-Destructor in March 2009.
-A 7-inch split with Landmine Marathon was released shortly after through Forest Moon Special Products.
+They recorded the EP December, during December 2008.
+It received limited distribution by Creator-Destructor in March 2009.
+Forest Moon Special Products released a 7-inch split with Landmine Marathon shortly after.

-The band's fourth and final studio album, Vultures at Dawn, was released in June 2010 by Prosthetic Records.
-It was generally well received, much of the praise coming from the more experimental songs "Monolith" and "To Watch the Earth Rot", both being further from their normal genre of songwriting.
+The band released their fourth and final studio album, Vultures at Dawn, in June 2010 by Prosthetic Records.
+It was generally well received.
+The more experimental songs "Monolith" and "To Watch the Earth Rot" were praised for expanding their normal genre of songwriting.